djedje-cyber/UltraInstinctVR/Unity_package/README.md

 # UltraInstinctVR

+## Using UltraInstinctVR

+### Installation
+To use **UltraInstinctVR**, import the Unity package located at: `/Unity_package/UltraInstinctVR_V1.0.6.unitypackage`

+### Contributing
+If you want to contribute via a Pull Request:

+1. Clone the repository.
+2. Open Unity and import the `CodeBase` folder from the cloned repository.
+3. Make your changes and submit a Pull Request.

 Important note : We will need a Xareus license to install the framework.
 For more information about the license : [Xareus quickstart](https://xareus.insa-rennes.fr/tutorials/quickstart.html)